Updated: Oct 20, 2020

 Now, sit with your spine upright, neither leaning forward or backward with your low back supported.
 This is the best for your spine.
 If the seat is too deep, this is not possible.
 A person with shorter thighs needs a chair that adjusts for seat depth.
 People with shorter lower legs may need a foot stool.
 If the chair is set real low, it may be too low for proper arm positioning, so the fix is to raise the floor (with a foot rest).

-A good chair should adjust for thigh length (don’t you wish couches would too!), upper arm length (with arm rests) and of course overall height of chair.
-An excellent video that covers many of these issues is: https://www.youtube.com/watch?v=aLY03KrcpKI (5 minute video)
+A good chair should adjust for thigh length (don’t you wish couches would too!), upper arm length (with arm rests) and of course height of chair.

-To work long hours on a laptop, it should be raised up so the top of the screen is level with your eyes and use a separate keyboard and mouse if needed.
-Thanks for reading and putting these suggestions to work for your health.
+To work long hours on a laptop, it should be raised up so the top of the screen is level with your eyes and use a separate keyboard and mouse.
+Thanks for reading.
+Put these suggestions to work for your health.